Mohawk skywalkers: New York

 Mohawk workers began to settle in New York City as early as 1916.
 The Hell Gate Bridge was one of the first construction projects Mohawk workers participated in.
 Almost every major construction project in New York City since has involved Mohawk workers.
-Mohawk ironworkers were integral to the shaping of New York City's skyline, contributing to the construction of bridges and high-rise buildings including the Chrysler Building, the Empire State Building, the George Washington Bridge, the Triborough Bridge, the Flatiron Building, the Waldorf-Astoria, the Henry Hudson Parkway, the RCA Building, the Verrazano-Narrows Bridge, and both the destroyed and rebuilt World Trade Centers.
+Mohawk ironworkers were integral to the shaping of New York City's skyline, contributing to the construction of bridges and high-rise buildings including the Chrysler Building, the Empire State Building, the George Washington Bridge, the Triborough Bridge, the Flatiron Building, the Waldorf-Astoria, the Henry Hudson Parkway, the RCA Building, the Verrazzano–Narrows Bridge, and both the destroyed and rebuilt World Trade Centers.

-By the 1920s, a Mohawk enclave of Kahnawà:ke and Akwesasne families had formed in downtown Brooklyn called "Little Caughnawaga".
+By the 1920s, a Mohawk enclave of Kahnawà:ke and Akwesahsne families had formed in downtown Brooklyn called "Little Caughnawaga".
 By the 1950s, over 700 Mohawk people lived in Little Caughnawaga.
 The enclave lasted until the 1970s.
 While mostly Mohawk, Iroquois and Indigenous workers also lived in the neighborhood.

 The 9/11 Memorial and Museum has hosted an exhibit on the Mohawk skywalkers titled "Skywalkers: A Portrait of Mohawk Ironworkers at the World Trade Center".